rusd80/andersen-devops/Lesson-03/README.md

 grep -oP '(\d+\.){3}\d+' output only IP (one or more decimal numbers with a dot three times and the last octet of IP) We send the result to the while loop in which we run all the IP addresses through the whois command.
 Using awk, we search for lines with Organization: and deduce the fact that after the : (name of the organization)
 ```

+### Manual
+Download script and run it.
+You should specify process name or PID as the script argument.
+Run this script as root to see more details.

+Usage: script.sh [-h] [-n] [-s] [-w] process

+This script shows WHOIS information of a specified program (process or PID) current connections.

+Required argument:
+process         Specify process name or PID

+Available options:
+-h      Print this help and exit
+-n      Set number of output lines, 5 by default
+-s      Choose connection state, all by default.
+Possible values: listen, established, time_wait, close_wait
+-w      Show more info: address, e-mail
+-c      Use `ss` utility ( by default: 'netstat' )
+Usage example:

+script.sh -n 10 -s established -w chrome